LeanderChristensen/sjoveganlan/README.md

 - Account page where users can edit every aspect of their account
 - Pages with information about the event
 - An english version of the site
-- Seatmap where you can reserve seats and see which ones are taken
+- Seatmap where users can reserve seats and see which ones are taken
-  - When you press a taken seat, a window pops up that shows the profile of the user
+  - When users click on a taken seat, a window pops up that shows the profile of the user
 - Crew page where those attending can see the staff so they know who to contact
-- Hidden page for crew where they can edit some extra stuff regarding their profile and view a list of every registered member
+- Hidden page for crew where they can edit some extra stuff regarding their profile and view a list of every registered user